Hao-yang-Wang/Real-time-Dexterous-Telemanipulation-with-an-End-Effect-Oriented-Learning-based-Approach/README.md

 # Real-time Dexterous Telemanipulation with an End-Effect-Oriented  Learning-based Approach

 This project implements a Reinforcement Learning (RL)-based robotic teleoperation system.
 The system uses ARUCO marker detection and built-in Inertial Measurement Unit (IMU) for pose estimation and tracks the target object’s orientation in real-time.
-The code integrates a deep deterministic policy gradient (DDPG) model for controlling the robot's movements in a simulated environment using OpenAI Gym.
+The code integrates a Deep Deterministic Policy Gradient (DDPG) model for controlling the robot's movements in a simulated environment using OpenAI Gym.

 ## Requirements